 Active Management of Preoperative Anemia to Reduce Erythrocyte Transfusion in Patients Undergoing Cardiac Surgery (APART)

 This pilot, feasibility study is being conducted to guide the design of a randomized, controlled trial (RCT) that examines the effects of active preoperative anemia management on erythrocyte transfusion and clinical outcomes.
-The trial will test the hypothesis that a short-course (1-3 weeks) of epoetin-alfa plus intravenous and oral iron is superior to the standard of care at reducing erythrocyte transfusion and improving outcomes in anemic patients scheduled for cardiac surgery.
-Means and standard deviations derived from pilot data on changes in hemoglobin levels, reticulocyte index and differences in erythrocyte transfusion and clinical outcomes will be analyzed for possible use in sample size calculations for the larger RCT.
-This pilot study will also provide valuable information in determining whether the addition of other clinical sites with similar patient populations will be needed in order to help recruit patients for timely completion of the RCT.
-In addition, the study will provide important information on issues related to data collection, data management, adherence to the study protocol, transfusion and surveillance strategies and classification of clinical outcomes and adverse events.
+The trial will test the hypothesis that a short-course (1-4 weeks) of ePo plus iV iron is superior to the standard of care at reducing erythrocyte transfusions and improving outcomes in anemic patients scheduled for cardiac surgery.
+Means and standard deviations derived from pilot data on changes in hemoglobin levels, reticulocyte counts and differences in erythrocyte transfusions and clinical outcomes will be analyzed for possible use in sample size calculations for the larger RCT.
+This pilot study will also provide valuable information in determining whether the addition of other clinical sites with similar patient populations will be needed in order to help recruit patients for timely completion of the RCT. in addition, the study will provide important information on issues related to data collection, data management, adherence to the study protocol, transfusion and surveillance strategies and classification of clinical outcomes and adverse events.

-The treatment group will receive up to three doses of 300 U/kg of Epoetin alfa.
-The first dose of study medications will be administered up to 4 weeks before the day of surgery, the second will be administered 1-7 days before the day of surgery.
-These doses will be given at least 7 days apart. a third dose will be administered two days following surgery.
-Doses will be given at least 3 days apart.
-In addition, supplementation with intravenous iron (ferumoxytol; 510mg delivered as a single injection following first two preoperative doses of ePo.
-The iron infusions will be administered over 15 minutes at minimum. iron-deficient patients allocated to the control group (n=25) will also receive supplementation with oral iron (325 mg, three times a day initiated during first preoperative baseline research visit).
+The treatment group will receive up to three doses of ePo 300u/kg.
+The first dose of study medication will be administered up to 4 weeks before the day of surgery and the second will be administered 1-7 days before the day of surgery.
+These doses will be given at least 7 days apart. a third dose will be administered two days following surgery. all 3 doses will be administered per surveillance strategy guidelines. in addition, supplementation with iV iron (feraheme; 510mg delivered as a single injection following the first two preoperative doses of ePo.
+The iron infusions will be administered over 15 minutes at minimum. iron-deficient patients allocated to the control group (n[?]25) will receive supplementation with oral iron (325 mg, three times a day initiated during first preoperative baseline research visit).

 Primary end Point: